 Cellerate is a global leader in developing and manufacturing advanced automated systems for battery research and technology scale-up.
 Specialising in engineering solutions that optimise the quality, performance, and longevity of energy storage technologies, fostering a more sustainable future.
 Their portfolio comprises of solutions for automated material handling, bespoke cell assembly, and industrial processing.

-They collaborated with the National Physical Laboratory (NPL) and The University of Manchester to improve their processing techniques.
+The company collaborated with three partners on two projects National Physical Laboratory (NPL) The University of Manchester and CPI to improve their processing techniques.

 1. The challenge